Details of facilities located within the MRC Centre for Inflammation Research

 Mari Pattison - Assistant

 The Queen’s Medical Research Institute imaging facility Confocal and Advanced Light Microscopy is a multi-user facility, hosted in the MRC Centre for Inflammation Research .
 The CALM facility is open to all University researchers and offers access to high-end light microscopy platforms for fluorescence based multi-dimensional imaging.
-The facility has two areas: CALM_core located in the CIR, which houses two confocal microscopes and a suit of light microscopes for bright-field and fluorescence imaging; and CALM_live, in the QMRI basement, which houses a spinning disk confocal and a multi-photon imaging platform, both of which are designed for live specimen/animal imaging.
+The facility has two areas: CALM_core located in the CIR, which houses two confocal microscopes and a suite of light microscopes for bright-field and fluorescence imaging; and CALM_live, in the QMRI basement, which houses a spinning disk confocal and a multi-photon imaging platform, both of which are designed for live specimen/animal imaging.
 CALM works in collaboration with the Flow Cytometry Facility and access to the facility/training on the systems can be arranged through contacting:

 Trudi Gillespie - Confocal and Advanced Light Microscopy Facility Manager (email)